nitish03/nmap/README.md

 Project 7 Udacity Frond-End Nanodegree.

-This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Overview
 This project is a one-page application using React.
 The app will show the google map with markers and info window.
 It also has a sidebar with a search bar option where users put input to search restaurants.
 The user will be able to see location, address, image of the restaurant.